artainmo/web-development/other/git/README.md

 'git push origin branchName` will push a certain branch to origin/master branch, others will be able to review and merge the changes in origin/master into the master branch.<br>
 `git push` is used to directly upload local repository commits to the remote repository branch, bypassing the verification step with origin/master.<br>

+### Best practices for github repositories
+A pull request is a feature of github to review code before merging it from one branch to the main branch.<br>
+A pull request can be created from the software interface pull request section on repository.<br>
+Teammates can accept or reject the proposed changes, each pull request has own discussion forum for feedback.<br>
+Teammates make suggestions, the proposed changes can be updated with further commits until they are accepted by teammates, leading to a merge.<br>
+When creating a pull request try to answer in title 'What?', in description 'Why?' and 'How?'.
+Make clear commit messages and set comments in code when necessary.
+Reduce size of pull requests, make one for each new feature.
+Respond fast to pull request and make clear suggestions.

+rebase is an alternative to merge.
+The difference lies in the commit history, merge only merges code, while rebase also merges the commit history, letting source branch commit history overwrite destination branch commit history.<br>
+It is usually used to merge the main branch back into a working branch, it makes visualizing past commits easier.<br>
+Because rebase overwrites and thus deletes commit history, it is considered dangerous and thus only recommended to use locally.

+In repository settings branch section, we can setup the rule consisting of forcing pull requests when wanting to merge a working branch to the main branch.<br>
+In repository settings collaborators section, we can add new users and give them certain permissions.<br>
+GitHub Organizations provide its members a way to collaborate on multiple projects across multiple repositories.<br>

+Sometimes we have in our repository files that we know in advance we will never want to commit.<br>
+A .gitignore file can be created inside the repository to indicate which files should not be commited nor added to the stagging area.<br>
+Each line in .gitignore corresponds to a file, directory, or pattern (such as file extensions) we would like to ignore when staging.

+When wanting to delete files in repository locally but also in remote repository after push or merge, one has to explicitly remove it by using `git rm` instead of simply 'rm'.

+### Collaborating with the github community
+Profiles can be followed to stay up-to-date with others work, having well-rounded profiles creates more legitimacy towards recruiters and when wanting to make contributions to open-source projects.<br>
+A well-rounded profile contains different projects, well-written READMEs, filled-out activity trackers.

+Github's seach feature can be used to explore other projects, developers or companies, this can be used as inspiration or to learn from others.

+Open-source-projects have their code open to the public and take suggestions from them.<br>
+Contributing to open-source-projects is great to grow in experience.<br>
+To contribute, you can start at any repository’s issues page, where bugs and potential new features are listed.
+Then, you can fork the repository to work on a specific issue and eventually make a pull request.<br>
+A fork consists of copying another's project into one of your projects, it will contain a 'compare & pull request' button that enables you to make a pull request on the original project from your forked project.

+### Github features
+In repository different sections exist such as code, issues, pull requests, actions...
+The projects section can be used to create a todo list relative to a certain 'project' in a repository.<br>
+Different columns can be created, todo, doing and done.
+Notes can be draged across the different columns to see what is left to be done for you or what you were working on...

+Github issues allows project management by listing tasks and organize them into which are open and in progress while containing own discussion forum.<br>
+Those can even be referenced in pull requests and in other issues and receive tags such as feature or bug.

+The github command line interface (CLI) allows one to interact with issues and pull requests from the terminal instead of the software interface.

+Github actions can be used to automate certain tasks, such as using automated tests after a pull request or notify collaborators after a branch merged into the main.